dorontal/consciousness/README.md

 ### Problems with this theory

-* **Big problem:** So far, this theory does not explain the difference between conscious and not conscious, e.g, the difference between consciousness being present in a human who is awake and absent in a human who is asleep.
+1. So far, this theory does not explain the difference between conscious and not conscious, e.g, the difference between consciousness being present in a human who is awake and absent in a human who is asleep.
 If everything is conscious, okay, but what makes something not conscious?
+   * Who said "not conscious"?
+Just the fact that you don't remember what your sleep was like does not imply that you were not conscious then.
+If, as this theory holds, everything is conscious, every circle you draw, then there is no such thing as "not conscious", in reality.
+Lack of consciousness is an illusion.
+     * Perhaps that illusion is related to memory and periodicity: you are conscious but you just can't remember that you are.
+Your memory of the conscious experience is wiped out so quickly before the next conscious moment, that you cannot hang on to any of those moments - before you know it, there's another one.
+       This answer would require consciousness to be something that arises and ceases very rapidly.
+This can be consistent with "everything is connected", in this sense: when something in the universe arises, it creates the conditions for a moment of consciousness.
+When something in the universe ceases to exist, the consciousness that arose when it arose also ceases.